willhobson85/nyt-reader/README.md

 ## Project Spec

-The NYT-Reader (module 3 showcase project) was built in the final week of [Turing School of Software and Design](https://turing.edu/) front-end engineering program.
+The NYT-Reader was built in the final week of [Turing School of Software and Design](https://turing.edu/) front-end engineering program.
 The goals of this [solo project](https://frontend.turing.edu/projects/module-3/showcase.html) were to:

 - Utilize React and React Router
 - Make network requests to API endpoints to retrieve and manipulate data